CLF78/HideNSeek/README.md

-This repo contains the code for the Mario Kart Wii Hide and Seek mod.
+This repo contains the source code for the Mario Kart Wii Hide and Seek mod.

 # How to build
-* Get DevkitPPC and install it (make sure it is added to PATH)
+* Get devkitPPC r33 and install it (make sure it is added to PATH)
-* Install PyELFTools
+* Install pyelftools
 * Run make.py
-* ???
-* Profit!
+* The code will be output in /bin